RedBeard0531/mongo_module_ninja/README.md

    ninja -j1`, let it compile a few objects, then look at `/tmp/ccache.log`.
 It should tell you why it isn't able to use the cache.
 If that doesn't help, see step 1.
+1. If you are using icecream and you build seems to hang or go really slowly, try restarting the icecream daemon. `systemctl restart iceccd` or `systemctl restart icecream` depending on which distribution you are using.

 ## Building and running unit tests